Australian Church: Expansion

-After the church's founding, Strong promoted the establishment of affiliated congregations to advance his aim of making the Australian Church a national church.
-One of the more successful Australian Church affiliates was founded by another former Presbyterian minister, Donald Fraser, in Newcastle in 1899.
-Fraser established three congregations and reported over 1000 church attendees in 1899, but resigned in 1904, leaving the Newcastle congregations to wither away.
-A handful of other efforts to found Australian Church affiliates outside of Melbourne were attempted, including in Lucknow and Hyde Park, but with little success.
+After founding the church, Strong promoted the establishment of affiliated congregations to advance his aim of growing the Australian Church into a national denomination.
+One of the more successful Australian Church affiliates was established by another former Presbyterian minister, Donald Fraser, in Newcastle in 1899.
+Fraser ministered to three congregations and reported over 1000 attendees in 1899, but resigned in 1904, leaving the Newcastle congregations to wither away.
+A handful of other efforts to found Australian Church affiliates outside of Melbourne were made, including in Lucknow and Hyde Park, but with little success.
 By 1905, Strong's Melbourne church was the only Australian Church congregation remaining.

 Decline and dissolution

 During the 1890s, Melbourne experienced an economic depression.
 Strong became increasingly radical in his politics and preached socialism in his sermons, advocating for land reform and economic redistribution.
-Strong's biographer Colin R. Badger wrote that his increasing political radicalism, as opposed to his earlier religious liberalism, drove away many of the church's wealthy members and supporters.
+Strong's biographer Colin R. Badger writes that his increasing political radicalism, as opposed to his earlier religious liberalism, drove away many of the church's wealthy members and supporters.
 In 1894 the church had a deficit of £260 and struggled to afford repayments on the substantial loan it had taken out to pay for the construction of the church building.

-In the early 1900s the church began to experience even more serious financial strain.
-Many of the church's middle-class congregants had begun to move out to the suburbs, while others were driven away during the First World War by Strong's strident pacifism and anti-conscription activism.
+In the early 1900s the church began to experience more serious financial strain.
+Many of the church's middle-class congregants had begun to move to the suburbs, while others were driven away during the First World War by Strong's strident pacifism and anti-conscription activism.
 Two members of the church's committee resigned in 1916 after Strong refused to permit the singing of the national anthem at Sunday services, arguing that its "jingo and warlike attitude" was inappropriate for the setting.
-While the church received a temporary reprieve after a wealthy congregant left a bequest of £5000 in her will in 1913, by 1918 the financial situation of the church once again became perilous.
+While the church received a temporary reprieve after a wealthy congregant left a bequest of £5000 in her will in 1913, by 1918 the financial situation of the church had once again become perilous.
 The church sold the building on Flinders Street in 1922 and moved to a smaller building on Russell Street with a significantly diminished congregation.
-After Strong's death at the age of 98 in 1942, the church continued to operate for a time, with the former Methodist Mervyn Plumb serving as the church's minister between 1943 and 1950.
-But the church held its final service and sold its building on Russell Street in 1955, before formally ceasing to operate in 1957.
+After Strong's death in 1942, the church continued to operate for a time, with the former Methodist Mervyn Plumb serving as the church's minister between 1943 and 1950.
+The church held its final service and sold its building on Russell Street in 1955, before formally ceasing to operate in 1957.
 Its assets were used to found a research organisation, the Charles Strong (Australian Church) Memorial Trust.